sirn-se/phrity-config/README.md

 $config->get('a', default: 99); // => 23
 $config->get('c', default: 99); // => 99

-// Configurations can be merged (immutable, new isnatnce will be returned)
+// Configurations can be merged (immutable, new instance will be returned)
 $additional = new Configuration(['c' => 12, 'b' => ['bc' => 13]]);
 $merged = $config->merge($additional);
 ```